II Corinthians 3:1-3

 » View this passage in NIV (Bible Gateway)

-It appears that the people heard God’s message but they did not let it affect what they said and did (v.
-1).
-There is no guarantee that any sinner will have the opportunity to be saved tomorrow (v.
-2).
-Paul always considered what his actions communicated about Jesus Christ (v.
+Often those in the church who cause problems are people who have never truly been born again.
+They may think they are saved but they are not (vv.
+1-2).
+There is no guarantee that any sinner will have the opportunity to be saved tomorrow.
+Paul paid a tremendous price to be faithful to the ministry God had called him to, and yet the Corinthians didn’t appreciate all he did for them (v.
 3).
-He paid a tremendous price to be faithful to the ministry God had called him to, and yet it would appear that the Corinthians didn’t appreciate all he did for them.
-In these verses Paul was not begging for praise but he was just reminding the Christians at Corinth that his ministry to them had cost him dearly.
+In these verses Paul was not begging for praise, but he was just reminding the Christians at Corinth that his ministry to them had cost him dearly.
+As Paul shares how the pressures were coming in from every side, he lists twenty-seven categories that can be divided as follows:

-What a difference it makes to know Jesus Christ.
-He cares for us in spite of what the Word around us may think.
-As believers we must minister for Jesus Christ.
-In the course of each day, non Christians observe us.
+In everything he did, Paul always considered what his actions communicated about the Lord.
+As believers we must be steadfast as we minister for Jesus Christ.
+Every day, non-Christians observe us.
 Paul stood faithful to God whether people praised him or condemned him.
-He remained steadfast, active, joyous, and content in the most difficult hardships.
+He remained active, joyous, and content in the most difficult hardships.
 As a Christian, we must never let our careless or undisciplined actions be another person’s excuse for rejecting Christ.

 Application